natzoz/fishBook/README.md

 Installation of the app is limited to the free provisioning process which allows users to install the app without a paid developer account.
 To temporarily install the app for 7 days, follow these [instructions](https://help.apple.com/xcode/mac/current/#/dev60b6fbbc7):

   1. Download and open the FishBook Xcode project in Xcode
-  2. Add your Apple ID to Accounts preferences
+  2. Add your Apple ID to "Accounts preferences"
   3. Create a personal team
-  4. Be sure to select Automatically manage signing in the Signing and Capabilities tab of the project
+  4. Be sure to select "Automatically manage signing" in the "Signing and Capabilities" tab of the project
   5. Connect your device to the computer via lightning cable and add the device by navigating to Window > Devices and Simulators
   6. Select your device in the build toolbar and run the project